Professor of History and Environmental Studies

 - 2010, In the Shadow of Melting Glaciers: Climate Change and Andean Society (Oxford University Press).

-Pending publication, Mark Carey, Olivia Molden, Mattias Rasmussen, M Jackson, Anne Nolin, and Bryan Mark, "Impacts of Glacier Recession and Declining Meltwater on Mountain Societies," Annals of the Association of American Geographers, accepted.
+2017, Mark Carey, Olivia Molden, Mattias Rasmussen, M Jackson, Anne Nolin, and Bryan Mark, "Impacts of Glacier Recession and Declining Meltwater on Mountain Societies," Annals of the Association of American Geographers, 107, No 2: pgs.
+350-359.

 Recent Book Chapters

-In press, Rodney Garrard and Mark Carey, "Beyond Images of Melting Ice: Hidden Stories of People, Place, and Time in Repeat Photography of Glaciers," Before-and-After Photography: Histories and Contexts (edited by Jordan Bear and Kate Palmer Albers), New York: Bloomsbury Press.
+2017, Rodney Garrard and Mark Carey, "Beyond Images of Melting Ice: Hidden Stories of People, Place, and Time in Repeat Photography of Glaciers," Before-and-After Photography: Histories and Contexts (edited by Jordan Bear and Kate Palmer Albers), New York: Bloomsbury Academic Press.

-In press, Mark Carey, Kathy Lynn, Kevin Hatfield, and Jennifer O'Neal, "Teaching about Climate Change and Indigenous Peoples: Decolonizing Research and Broadening Knowledge," Teaching Climate Change in the Humanities (edited by Stephen Siperstein, Shane Hall, and Stephanie LeMenager), New York: Routledge.
+2016, Mark Carey, Kathy Lynn, Kevin Hatfield, and Jennifer O'Neal, "Teaching about Climate Change and Indigenous Peoples: Decolonizing Research and Broadening Knowledge," Teaching Climate Change in the Humanities (edited by Stephen Siperstein, Shane Hall, and Stephanie LeMenager), New York: Routledge: pgs.
+86-93.

-2016, Mark Carey, "The Trouble with Climate Change and National Parks," National Parks Beyond the Nation: Global Perspectives on "America’s Best Idea" (edited by Adrian Howkins, Jared Orsi, and Mark Fiege), Norman: University of Oklahoma Press.
+2016, Mark Carey, "The Trouble with Climate Change and National Parks," National Parks Beyond the Nation: Global Perspectives on "America’s Best Idea" (edited by Adrian Howkins, Jared Orsi, and Mark Fiege), Norman: University of Oklahoma Press: pgs.
+258-277.

-2015, Mark Carey, Graham McDowell, Christian Huggel, M Jackson, César Portocarrero, John Reynolds, and Luis Vicuña, "Integrated Approaches to Adaptation and Disaster Risk Reduction in Dynamic Socio-cryospheric Systems," Snow and Ice-Related Hazards, Risks, and Disasters (edited by Wilfried Haeberli and Colin Whiteman), Amsterdam: Elsevier.
+2015, Mark Carey, Graham McDowell, Christian Huggel, M Jackson, César Portocarrero, John Reynolds, and Luis Vicuña, "Integrated Approaches to Adaptation and Disaster Risk Reduction in Dynamic Socio-cryospheric Systems," Snow and Ice-Related Hazards, Risks, and Disasters (edited by Wilfried Haeberli and Colin Whiteman), Amsterdam: Elsevier: pgs.
+339-353.